CARTOS: A Charging-Aware Real-Time Operating System for Intermittent Batteryless Devices: Mixed-Preemption Processing Chain Analysis

 \subsection{System Model}

 We consider a system with $n$ processing chains.
-A chain~$i$ is modeled as $\Gamma_i:(C_i, T_i, D_i, Q_i)$, where $C_i$, $T_i$, $D_i$, and $Q_i$ are the {\blue cumulative} worst-case execution time, period, deadline, and {\blue total charging demand} of one instance (job) of the chain, {\blue i.e., $C_i = \sum_{j=1}^{m_i} C^j_i$ and $Q_i = \sum_{j=1}^{m_i} \max(Q^j_i, 0)$.
-The max term is used to handle a negative value for $Q^j_i$, which can occur when the discharging rate of a task is lower than the energy-harvesting rate of the system.} {\blue All chains have constrained deadlines, i.e., $\forall i: D_i \le T_i$.} Each chain $\Gamma_i$ is comprised of $m_i$ tasks.
+A chain~$i$ is modeled as $\Gamma_i:(C_i, T_i, D_i, Q_i)$, where $C_i$, $T_i$, $D_i$, and $Q_i$ are the cumulative worst-case execution time, period, deadline, and total charging demand of one instance (job) of the chain, i.e., $C_i = \sum_{j=1}^{m_i} C^j_i$ and $Q_i = \sum_{j=1}^{m_i} \max(Q^j_i, 0)$.
+The max term is used to handle a negative value for $Q^j_i$, which can occur when the discharging rate of a task is lower than the energy-harvesting rate of the system.
+All chains have constrained deadlines, i.e., $\forall i: D_i \le T_i$.
+Each chain $\Gamma_i$ is comprised of $m_i$ tasks.
 Each task is either atomic (non-preemtable) or non-atomic (preemptible), following the mixed-preemption model of CARTOS.
 A task $j$ of a chain $\Gamma_i$ is denoted as $\tau^j_i: (C^j_i, T^j_i, D^j_i, Q^j_i)$, where $\forall j \le m_i ~|~ T^j_i= T_i$, i.e., all the tasks within the same chain share the same period as their chain and the execution time of the chain is the sum of the execution of all tasks in that chain.
 Tasks in a processing chain are ordered in sequence.
 Hence, for a processing chain to complete, all of its tasks should complete their execution in that order, i.e. $\tau^1_i$ should be the first task to be executed and then $\tau^2_i$ and so on.
+It is important to note that all atomic tasks should satisfy: $V_i^j \le V_{max}$, as explained in Sec. {\ref{sec:charging_mgmt}}.
+For non-atomic tasks, we assume that the low-voltage threshold is sufficient to complete JIT checkpointing before power loss.
+The timing guarantees from our analysis do not hold when these assumptions are violated.
+Nonetheless, the analysis is useful before deployment as it provides insight into the system's behavior under the assumed conditions.

 Each chain $\Gamma_i$ has a priority of $\pi_i$, e.g., $\pi_h > \pi_i$ means $\Gamma_h$ is a higher-priority chain than $\Gamma_i$.
 Tasks within a chain share the same task-level priority and they are executed in order.